Carlj0666/stomp_switch_frontend/notes.md

     [] Your client-side JavaScript code must use fetch with the appropriate HTTP verb [] Your Rails API should use RESTful conventions

+    CHECK line  69 - 70 in pedal.js, used br?

+    Look up - "Content-Type": "application/json",
+               Accept: "application/json"

+               which sends, receives this?

+               see line 88 for refactor using pedal-id for remove